 The effects of starvation on elite endurance athletes.

-How endurance athletes use fat differently and how training your body not only train the muscle and cardio systems but also the efficiency of how you burn fat and how you can keep exercising even when you no food for 3 or 4 days.
+How endurance athletes use fat differently and how training your body not only trains the muscle and cardio systems but also the efficiency of how you burn fat.
+How you can keep exercising even when you've had no food for 3 or 4 days.